 Chinese tongue twisters: A collection of rao kou ling helpful for learning Chinese

-Chinese sounds like tongue twisters, and my learning just doesn’t progress…
+Chinese sounds like tongue twisters, and my studies just don’t seem to progress…

-Some of you who are studying Chinese might be struggling with that, too.
+Some of you learning Chinese might be struggling with that feeling, too.

 By practicing tongue twisters, you’ll learn to clearly distinguish and pronounce similar sounds.

-In this article, we’ll introduce a range of tongue twisters, from classic ones to complex versions that are challenging even for native Chinese speakers.
+In this article, we’ll introduce a wide range of tongue twisters, from the classics to complex ones that are challenging even for native Chinese speakers.

-In addition to including pinyin, you can also check the pronunciation by following the accompanying Google Translate URLs, so be sure to make use of them in your Chinese studies.
+Along with pinyin, you can also check pronunciation by following the included Google Translate URLs, so be sure to make use of this for your Chinese studies.

 - [Recreation] Challenge!
 A roundup of tongue twisters recommended for elementary school students